 - Transfer applicants who have attended institutions overseas should request a course-by-course evaluation of their university-level coursework from an evaluation agency that is a member of NACES.
 An official evaluation should be sent directly from the evaluation agency.
 Copies of the documents based on which an evaluation was completed should be sent to ECU as well.
 Transfer students who have attended U.S. colleges or universities should request for their transcripts to be sent to ECU Office of International Affairs and must have a minimum of 30 transferable hours with at least a 2.5 GPA.
-Included in the 30 transferable hours students will need to have the equivalency of ENGL 1100 and 1200 and College Algebra.
+Included in the 30 transferable hours students will need to have the equivalency of ENGL 1100.

 - All credits received from a foreign institution will be transferred as departmental electives unless you provide us with course descriptions.
 We encourage all transfer applicants to get the descriptions from your institution (university) and submit a translated version to ECU.